Messionat45/brain-tumor-detector/README.md

 for `frontend` navigate to frontend folder and paste `npm install` in terminal. this will install all the required dependencies for frontend.

-for `backend` navigate to backend folder and paste `npm install` in terminal. this will install all the required dependencies for backend.
+for `backend node` navigate to backend folder and paste `npm install` in terminal. this will install all the required dependencies for backend node.

+for `backend python` navigate to backend folder and paste `pip install -r requirements.txt` in terminal. this will install all the required dependencies for backend python.

+for `resnet-50 model loading` navigate to backend folder and create `models` folder. paste `.h5` model file in `models` folder, rename the file with `resnet50_trained_model.h5`.

 ### Runs the app in the development mode.